wandb/docs/docs/guides/integrations/other/cohere-fine-tuning.md

 )
 ```

-You will then be able to view your model's training metrics and hyperparameters in the W&B project that you created.
+You can then view your model's fine-tuning training and validation metrics and hyperparameters in the W&B project that you created.

 ![](/images/integrations/cohere_ft.png)